 Corinne Bara is an Assistant Professor at the Department of Peace and Conflict Research in Uppsala.
 Her research focuses on the dynamics of violence and strategies of armed actors during and after civil wars.
 She currently leads two projects: one on conflict zones and the location of violence during and after civil wars; the other on ceasefires and how they shape the dynamics of violence in armed conflicts.
 Corinne received her PhD from ETH Zürich in 2016.

 More information: www.corinnebara.net

-Keywords: conflict research civil wars postwar violence legacies of civil war conflict diffusion organized violence armed conflict
+Keywords: conflict research civil wars violence research postwar violence conflict diffusion organized violence armed conflict peacekeeping political violence

 Also available at

-Prior to embarking on her dissertation research, she worked for the human security division of the Swiss Federal Department of Foreign Affairs, and was a researcher in the Risk & Resilience Research Group at the Center for Security Studies (ETH Zurich), where she specialized in research and consultancy (for the Swiss government) on risk analysis and disaster management.
+Prior to embarking on her dissertation research, she worked for the human security division of the Swiss Federal Department of Foreign Affairs, and was a researcher at the Center for Security Studies (ETH Zürich), where she specialized in research and consultancy (for the Swiss government) on risk analysis and disaster management.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.